socsreps/socsreps.github.io/README.md

 **Naming Convention**

-To make it as easy as possible to create a post or a blog please use the below naming convetion:
+To make it as easy as possible to create a post or a blog please use Camel Case and the below naming convention:

-[title][_post].html
+Post: 	myFirst30DaysAsSocsSchoolRep_POST.html

+Blog: 	myFirst30DaysAsSocsSchoolRep_BLOG.html

+Images:	myFirst30DaysAsSocsSchoolRep_IMAGE1.html (then IMAGE2 .. and so on)

 **STEP 1 - Create your Post**